 At age 13 I was fired from my first job.
 At age 14, I got my first W-2 and never looked back.
 I had 16 different jobs all before graduating college.
 Since then, I’ve made a career about the meaning, value and importance of work, and how to find and keep talent in organizations.

 I was originally compelled to start exaqueo because HR was missing a major opportunity to look at candidates and employees the same way organizations look at customers.
 Employer brand shouldn’t be an afterthought.
-It should be a compelling and driving part of your business and talent strategy.
+It should be the driver of your business and talent strategy.

 As a working mother and entrepreneur, I’m also passionate about women at work – the challenges they face and how organizations can respond and shift to adapt to the changing needs of new generations.

-Outside of work, my energy goes to my family first – my husband and two young children.
-We take advantage of the outdoors here in the Lowcountry whenever and however we can.
+Outside of work, my energy goes to my family first – my husband and two children (ages 3 and 6).
+We take advantage of the outdoors here in the lowcountry of Charleston, South Carolina, whenever and however we can.

 MBA, Human Capital and Marketing and Dean’s Scholar